cogitosys/logstash-input-mongodbcapped/README.md

 - For formatting code or config example, you can use the asciidoc `[source,ruby]` directive
 - For more asciidoc formatting tips, see the excellent reference here https://github.com/elastic/docs#asciidoc-guide

+## Known issues

+No attempt is made to handle broken connections.
+If your mongo goes down while running this plugin, it may well crash logstash.
+Logstash in general is not a robust system, so that's not a big worry.

 ## Need Help?